 Eq.~\ref{SFOSSF2} represents the spin susceptibility between two pockets $l$ and $l^{'}$ and depends on the transferred momentum $\mathbf{q}=\mathbf{k'}-\mathbf{k}$ and the external frequency $\Omega$.
-Performing the Matsubara frequency summation and setting $\Omega \rightarrow 0$ in Eq.~\ref{SFOSSF2} we find the static susceptibility for the $l_{\pm}$ $l^{'}_{\pm}$ pockets in terms of the Fermi distribution function $f(E^{l_\pm}_{\mathbf{k}})$ and $|(u/v)^{l}(\mathbf{k})|$ that are the elements of the rotational matrix $\hat{\cal U}^l$ connecting the orbital and the band space
+Performing the Matsubara frequency summation and setting $\Omega \rightarrow 0$ in Eq.~\ref{SFOSSF2} \cite{app}, we find the static susceptibility for the $l_{\pm}$ $l^{'}_{\pm}$ pockets in terms of the Fermi distribution function $f(E^{l_\pm}_{\mathbf{k}})$ and $|(u/v)^{l}(\mathbf{k})|$ that are the elements of the rotational matrix $\hat{\cal U}^l$ connecting the orbital and the band space

-The resulting static susceptibility Eq.~\ref{SFOSSF3} acquires a much simpler expression with respect to the multiorbital spin-susceptibility in Eq.~\ref{SFMulti5}.
-In particular, within the OSSF model, we only consider magnetic fluctuations close to momenta $\mathbf{Q}_X=(\pi,0)$ and $\mathbf{Q}_Y=(0,\pi)$, so the two most relevant spin susceptibilities for a four-pocket model will involve the $yz$ orbital coming from the interaction between the $\Gamma_\pm$ holes with the $X$ electron pockets, and the $xz$ orbital coming from the $\Gamma_\pm$ holes with the $Y$ electron pockets near $\mathbf{Q}_X$ and $\mathbf{Q}_Y$ respectively.
-To better compare with the results obtained within five-orbital model calculations, in what follows we account also for the the spin susceptibility centered around $\mathbf Q_M=(\pi,\pi)$ that involves the $xy$ orbital only and describes the spin exchange between the $X$ and $Y$ electron pockets.
-Notice that the inclusion of the $\mathbf Q_M=(\pi,\pi)$ susceptibility within the OSSF is straightforward due to the orbital selectivity of the spin fluctuation involved in the exchange process.
+The resulting static susceptibility Eq.~\ref{SFOSSF3}, although formally similar to the multiorbital spin-susceptibility in Eq.~\ref{SFMulti5}, is much simpler due to the orbital selectivity of the spin fluctuations.
+In fact, within the OSSF the two most relevant spin susceptibilities for a four-pocket model only involve the $yz$ orbital coming from the interaction between the $\Gamma_\pm$ holes with the $X$ electron pockets, and the $xz$ orbital coming from the $\Gamma_\pm$ holes with the $Y$ electron pockets near $\mathbf{Q}_X$ and $\mathbf{Q}_Y$ respectively.
+To better compare with the results obtained within five-orbital model calculations, in what follows we account also for the the spin susceptibility centered around $\mathbf Q_M=(\pi,\pi)$ that describes the spin exchange between the $X$ and $Y$ electron pockets and, at low-energy, involves the $xy$ orbital only.

 The RPA spin susceptibilities are obtained in the form of Dyson-type equations.
 The results of the resummation reads